Tammy Garcia

-Tammy Garcia (born August 27, 1969, in Los Angeles, California) is a Santa Clara Pueblo sculptor and Ceramic artist.
+Tammy Garcia is an American sculptor and ceramic artist.
 Garcia translates Pueblo pottery forms and iconography into sculptures in bronze and other media.

-Background

-Tammy Garcia is a member of the Santa Clara Pueblo.
-She currently lives in Taos, New Mexico with family.
+Early life

 Tammy Garcia comes from a long line of Santa Clara Pueblo artists.
 Her great-great-great-grandmother Sara Fina Tafoya was a potter.
 Her great-great aunt, Margaret Tafoya, was a noted potter of the early 20th century, along with her sister Christina Naranjo.
-Subsequent generations of potters in the family included Mary Cain, and Linda Cain, Tammy Garcia's mother.
+Subsequent generations of potters in the family included Mary Cain, and Linda Cain, Garcia's mother.

+Career

+As of 2003 Garcia is a member of the Santa Clara Pueblo, and was living in Taos, New Mexico.

+Awards

 At the age of 21, she was awarded first prize at the Gallup Intertribal Ceremonials, the first of many awards she has received.
 Starting in 1999, Garcia branched out into bronze, and now creates both ceramics and bronze sculptures.

+Personal life

+As of 2003 Garcia was living in Taos, New Mexico.